puppetlabs-toy-chest/beaker-testmode_switcher/README.md

 Beaker::TestmodeSwitcher supports running tests in master/agent mode, or using `puppet apply` or locally without any setup.

-## Installation

-Add this line to your application's Gemfile:

 ## Usage

 Set up you module for beaker testing as usual.
 Additionally add